Jimmy-Cheong/XBanner/README.md

 }
 ```

-#### If you want to load images from the url,an ImageLoader will be needed.A simple ImageLoader is like below.
+#### If you want to load images from the url,an ImageLoader will be needed.A simple way to use ImageLoader is like below.
 ```java
 @Override
 public void onCreate(Bundle savedInstanceState) {